 Dates: Friday, August 28, through Sunday, August 30, 2015

 Directors: Shawn Standard, MD, Janet Conway, MD, Bradley Lamm, DPM, and Noman Siddiqui, DPM

-This course has been the standard in teaching lower extremity alignment for more than two decades.
+This course has been the standard in teaching lower extremity alignment for the past quarter century.
 It is designed for orthopedic surgeons, podiatrists and allied health professionals who treat long-bone deformities.
 No prior experience is required.
 The internationally renowned faculty will introduce basic and advanced limb reconstruction concepts, including corrective osteotomies, limb alignment, limb lengthening and internal and external fixation.
-The course features lectures, deformity planning sessions, hands-on bone labs, innovative apps, interactive participant case presentations and digital radiograph planning labs.
+The course features lectures, deformity planning sessions, hands-on bone model labs, innovative apps, interactive participant case presentations and digital radiograph planning labs.

 Pre-Course: Internal Lengthening Nails

 Chairs: John Herzenberg, MD, and Shawn Standard, MD

 Telescopic, magnetically-activated internal nails have been recently developed for lengthening the femur and tibia.
 The course will be taught by an international faculty with extensive experience with this emerging technology.
 Topics will include the basic principles, pre-operative planning for osteotomy level and nail length, regulating rates of lengthening, applications for deformity correction, strategies to prevent and treat complications, and the results of current research.
 The course includes a hands-on bone model lab to teach participants how to insert these nails in the femur and tibia.